coosigma/elasticsearch_categorysheet/sheet.md

 # Index documents
-`PUT` the doc into the index (name) and if the index doesn't exist, then it will be created.
+`PUT` the doc into the index (name) and if the index doesn't exist, then it will be created
 ```
 PUT /<index_name>/_doc/1
 {